lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 In the future, with real LSST data, this map would have an underlay of the LSST deeply stacked image.
 Since DP0.3 has no images, the "Coverage" map only shows the overlay of RA vs. Dec, which is redundant with the default plot.
 Click on the "hamburger" icon (three horizontal lines) on the upper left, and click on the "Results Layout" box.
-In the left-hand window, select the "Coverage Charts Tables" box (second from the bottom).
-In the wndow on the left, click on "Active Chart" tab.
+In the left-hand window, select the "Coverage Charts Tables" box (at the bottom).
+In the window on the left, click on "Active Chart" tab.

 .. figure:: /_static/portal_tut03_step03b.png
     :width: 600